Academic Calendar 2025-2026

 Part-time students may request a change in status to full-time prior to the commencement of any academic term and may thereafter return to part-time for any subsequent term or terms.

-New incoming first–year part-time students are required to arrange their registrations in first-year courses with the Assistant Dean JD and Graduate Legal Studies.
+New incoming first –year part-time students are required to arrange their registrations in first-year courses with the Assistant Dean, JD Program.
 During the first year, part-time law students will be assigned to a small section and be expected to complete the legal skills and Legal Foundations Program.

-In following years, part-time students are required to arrange their course registrations in the first-year courses required to complete the mandatory first-year curriculum with the Assistant Dean JD and Graduate Legal Studies.
+In following years, part-time students are required to arrange their course registrations in the first-year courses required to complete the mandatory first-year curriculum with the Assistant Dean, JD Program.

 Academic Honours